jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-04/rq-chapter-04.md

   d.
 Z
 6) True or False – X was originally not opensourced by MIT in 1984

-7) For Ubuntu 18.04 what is the default desktop environment being used?
+7) What is the model that the X server uses to render screens?

 8) What is the name of the successor GUI compositor to X being created by the X.org foundation?
   a.
 KDE